 Don’t forget your insurance

 Once you have purchased your new static caravan make sure you get quality caravan insurance that will cover all your needs.
-Leisuredays offers a 5 Star Defaqto rated insurance policy that has been highly rated for both value and cover.
-To read more about our static caravan insurance click here.
+Read about Leisuredays static caravan insurance.